themouette/licpro-php-tp/src/4-complete-the-application.markdown

 your form, so we need to use a special parameter, using a hidden field, and the `POST` method in the form.

-The following could be added to the `app/templates/location.php` template:
+The following code could be added to the `app/templates/location.php` template:

 ```
 <form action="/locations/<?= $id ?>" method="POST">